-Developing small molecule products is expensive, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance ZGN-1061 into later stage clinical trials and as we continue our preparations for filing an IND application for ZGN-1258 with the FDA and advance into the clinical trial stage.
-Depending on the status of regulatory approval or, if approved, commercialization of ZGN-1061, ZGN-1258, or any of our other product candidates, as well as the progress we make in selling ZGN-1061 or any of our other product candidates, we will require additional capital to fund operating needs thereafter.
-We may also need to raise additional funds sooner if we choose to pursue additional indications and/or geographies for ZGN-1061, ZGN-1258, or our other product candidates or otherwise expand more rapidly than we presently anticipate.
+Developing small molecule products is expensive, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance ZGN-1061 into later stage clinical trials and as we continue our preparations for receiving IND allowances for ZGN-1061, ZGN-1258 (if our further evaluation of ZGN-1258 warrants continued preparations) and ZGN-1345 with the FDA and advance ZGN-1258 (if our further evaluation of ZGN-1258 warrants advancement) and ZGN-1345 into the clinical trial stage.
+Depending on the status of regulatory approval or, if approved, commercialization of ZGN-1061, ZGN-1258 (if our further evaluation of ZGN-1258 warrants continued development and commercialization), ZGN-1345 or any of our other product candidates, as well as the progress we make in selling ZGN-1061, ZGN-1258, ZGN-1345 or any of our other product candidates, we will require additional capital to fund operating needs thereafter.
+We may also need to raise additional funds sooner if we choose to pursue additional indications and/or geographies for ZGN-1061, ZGN-1258, ZGN-1345, or our other product candidates or otherwise expand more rapidly than we presently anticipate.

-As of December 31, 2017, our cash, cash equivalents and marketable securities were \$102.1 million.
+As of December 31, 2018, our cash, cash equivalents and marketable securities were \$118.1 million.
 We expect that our cash, cash equivalents and marketable securities will be sufficient to fund our current operations for a period of at least one year from the issuance date of this Annual Report.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches.
 In any event, we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
 Raising funds in the current economic environment may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.